History of the Spain national football team: Antwerp 1920 Olympic Games

 The Spanish squad that played at the 1920 Summer Olympics.

 The first Spain national football team was constituted in 1920, with the main objective of finding a team that would represent Spain at the Summer Olympics held in Belgium in that same year.

 Spain made their much anticipated debut at the tournament on 28 August 1920 against the national team of Denmark (runners-up in the last two previous Olympic tournament).
 The match took place at the Stade Joseph Marien in Brussels.
 The Spanish won that match by a scoreline of 1–0 thanks to a goal from Patricio Arabolaza, who thus became Spain's first international goalscorer.
 This match would also make Spain, at that time, the 28th nation to play a football match.
 In their next match stage, Spain were set to play their next game against the hosts Belgium; in that match, Spain could not come up with the victory and lost 1–3.

-Hosts Belgium ended up winning the tournament after the Czechoslovakians were disqualified for leaving the pitch in the middle of the final game, thus Spain and another three national teams were giving the chance to play a small consolation tournament where the winner would win either the silver or bronze medal.
+Hosts Belgium ended up winning the tournament after the Czechoslovaks were disqualified for leaving the pitch in the middle of the final game, thus Spain and another three national teams were giving the chance to play a small consolation tournament where the winner would win either the silver or bronze medal.
 Their first match in this new "quarter-finals" was played against Sweden in which the Spanish came from a goal behind to win 2–1 at the very end.
 José María Belauste and Domingo Acedo were the scores of that game.
 The following match was played against Italy.
 Félix Sesúmaga scored the two fabulous goals that would give the Spanish a 2–0, eliminating the Italians and giving them the victory to send them to the semi-finals of the tournament (Until UEFA Euro 2012, this had only been the only time Spain had beaten Italy in an official match).
 The final four teams were Spain, the Netherlands, France and Czechoslovakia.
 But only the Netherlands advance to final match against Spain due to France not showing up and the Czechs being disqualified previously.
 In the final match, Spain defeated the Dutch 3–1 with two goals from Félix Sesúmaga and one from Pichichi.
 With this, Spain won the silver medal at the Olympics and their first international silverware at any tournament.

 The medalist at that Olympic tournament were: Domingo Gómez-Acedo, Patricio Arabolaza, Mariano Arrate, Juan Artola, Joaquín Vázquez, José María Belauste, Sabino Bilbao, Ramón Eguiazábal, Moncho, Ricardo Zamora, Silverio Izaguirre, Pichichi, Luis Otero, Francisco Pagazaurtundúa, Josep Samitier, Agustín Sancho, Félix Sesúmaga and Pedro Vallana with the coach at that time Paco Bru.

 Although it was a very successful event for the national team, it would take many years later to achieve that success again.
 In 1929, Spain became the first team from Continental Europe to beat England, winning 4–3 in 1929.